 We've been known to pose some pretty intriguing questions when it comes to the topic of skincare practices, like, can we actually get brighter complexions while we sleep?
-What foods should we be adding to our Instacart for supermodel-grade skin?
-Should we be dousing our faces in rosehip oil?
+What foods should we add to our Instacart for supermodel-grade skin?
+And should we be dousing our faces in rosehip oil?

-To answer the last, we turned to Athena Hewett, a San Fransisco–based esthetician and founder of the holistic skincare brand Monastery, to learn more about rosehip oil, a natural skincare staple.
+To answer the last, we turned to Athena Hewett, a San Fransisco–based esthetician and founder of the holistic skincare brand Monastery.
+We wanted to learn more about rosehip oil, a natural skincare staple.
 "Rosehip seed oil is one of my favorite oils," confesses Hewett.
 "It's a natural retinol product packed with nutrients, but rather than having a thick consistency, it's a dry oil," she explains.

 Here, the esthetician breaks down four rosehip oil benefits that will make you want to clear some space on your top shelf and make room for serums containing this naturally derived skincare multitasker.